alan-turing-institute/ModMon/validation_scripts/guidance.md

 |model_description | FALSE | Model to assess wine quality|
 |model_version | TRUE | 1.0.0|

+TODO: update this^ or just link to file

 # Validator guidance

 ## Set up a new model